Types of Learning

 - Teaching is … structuring experiences (to engage all cognitive levels)

 SynopsisLevels of Learning Models focus on what is to be learned rather than how learning happens.
-Typically, such models are generic (i.e., not discipline specific; contrast with Stages of Understanding Models), and they tend to be presented as hierarchies, trajectories, sequences, or cycles, exemplified by the following: Some of these models have so many variations that efforts to trace original authorship are futile.
-Most date to the mid-20th century, with Bloom's Taxonomy (i.e., Remember, Understand, Apply, Analyze, Evaluate, Create) being by far the best known.
-Other notable examples include the following:
+Typically, such models are generic (i.e., not discipline specific; contrast with Stages of Understanding Models), and they tend to be presented as hierarchies, trajectories, sequences, or cycles, as exemplified by the following generic images: Ubiquitous notions across Levels of Learning Models include:

 - Revised Bloom’s Taxonomy (David Krathwohl, 2000s) – a two-dimensional model by adding a “Knowledge Dimension” to the cognitive processes identified in Bloom's Taxonomy, resulting in many more, finer-grained categories of consideration: